-We continue to choose our default scenario of a conservative $\ell_{\mathrm{max}} = 700$ for the $\delta_g$ mode throughout the rest of this work so that our results are immune to HOD and nonlinear galaxy bias uncertainties.
+We continue to choose the default scenario of a conservative $\ell_{\mathrm{max}} = 700$ for the $\delta_g$ mode throughout the rest of this work.
 Furthermore, as discussed above, even after galaxy modes are restricted to the linear regime, the highest-SNR triangles with squeezed shapes are retained, leading to a high cumulative detection significance.